FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-03.md

   and decrease intended load upon non-zero trial loss".

-No additional constraints are placed on the load selection, and there is no mention of an exit condition, e.g. when there is enough trial measurements to proclaim the largest load with zero trial loss (and final trial duration) to be the Throughput found.
+No additional constraints are placed on the load selection, and there is no mention of an exit condition, i.e. when there is enough trial measurements to proclaim the largest load with zero trial loss (and final trial duration) to be the Throughput found.